LaunchCodeEducation/launchcode-course-learning-objectives/unit2-java/intellij.rst

 IDE Features
 ^^^^^^^^^^^^

-- Understand how IntelliJ uses Gradle to carry out like compiling and running code
+- Understand how IntelliJ uses Gradle to carry out tasks like compiling and running code
 - Understand how IntelliJ flags compiler warnings and errors
+- Understand the strengths and limitations of the Quick Fixes tool to resolve compiler errors
 - User refactoring tools to efficiently improve and change code
-- Use embedded tools: terminal, Git, database interface
+- Use embedded tools:
+   - Terminal
+   - Version Control
+   - Database Browser
-- Use common keyboard shortcuts: organize imports (opt+cmd+o), import package (alt+enter)
+- Use common keyboard shortcuts:
+   - Organize imports (``opt+cmd+o``)
+   - Import package (``alt+enter``)
 - Track TODOs using ``// TODO`` and the *TODO* pane
 - View class structure using the *Structure* pane